Join us for our general call-in meeting at 5:45 PM PST on the second and fourth Wednesday nights - Meeting Info on the General Meetings Page.

 A Little More Background Info:

-When the colonies separated from England, King John retaliated by revoking their charters.
+When the colonies separated from England, King George retaliated by revoking their charters.
 Technically, the colonies were without any legal authority to operate.
 However, civics (the branch of political philosophy concerned with individual rights) was generally taught and known by the people who asserted their rights and maintained order by applying the common law.
 The people united in the form of common law grand juries and continued the functioning of government.

 As the legislatures matured, they slowly increased governmental power while simultaneously reducing personal sovereign power.
 This was done through a combination of passing pro-government legislation and reducing or eliminating education about civics.
 Today, two and a quarter centuries later, hardly anyone even knows the meaning of the word, "civics."